 You may have reservations about anyone comparing Alien Soldier to both a child and a lover.
 Well, no worries.
 It’s been over twenty-one years since Alien Soldier’s birth, so it’s okay at this point to talk about having sex with it.

-Alien Soldier tells you their life story as you both sit on the edge of the bed, holding hands.
+The first time you both meet, and, oddly, every time you meet again, Alien Soldier will tell you their life story as you sit on the edge of the bed, holding hands.
 Their life seems to have been pretty traumatic—at one point they were kinda-sorta a little boy named Fou, but the girl they liked, Kaede, was kidnapped, so they fused with the good side of Epsilon-Eagle, a cosmic bird entity whose evil side is terrorizing the universe, but then an asshole named Xi-Tiger murdered Kaede —and you can’t help but feel sorry for them.